 Inspired citizens make better brand evangelists than helpless consumers.

 Remind customers of their core values.
 Inspire them to do the right thing.
 Invite them to be part of something bigger.
 Give a message that promises hope, not the kind that is delivered to people as consumers, but the kind we work together to earn for ourselves as citizens.
 Tell the truth about human nature, glorify optimism over fear, collective sacrifice over individual greed, and engaged citizenship over pre-packaged, convenient solutions.

-Be purpose-driven not marketing-driven
+Be marketing-smart but purpose-driven

 Being purpose-driven in your marketing and communications sometimes means sacrificing short-term wins for long-term collective betterment (yours, the people you serve, and society as a whole).